magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   client code
 * exercise the defined validators on the server and client code.

-Best of all, we were able to follow the DRY and the separation of concerns principles while adhering to the progressive enhancement strategy.
+Best of all, we were able to follow the [DRY][28] and the separation of concerns principles while adhering to the progressive enhancement strategy.

-The only residual violation of the DRY principle regards the HTML5 validations which are still duplicated in the `index.html` page.
+The only residual violation of the [DRY principle][28] regards the HTML5 validations which are still duplicated in the `index.html` page.
 This will be solved in successive tutorials where we will introduce the so called *pure HTML template system*.